Policy & Procedures

 - When the tabulation of ballots cast for all state and district offices has been presented to the President by the Sergeant-at-Arms the results of the election will immediately be announced by the President.

 - The Sergeant-at-Arms will collect and hold all tabulations and ballots cast in the election of both state district candidates.
 The ballots will be destroyed at the conclusion of the General Membership Business Session in which the election was held.
 The ballots will k destroyed by the Sergeant-at-Arms.
-The tabulation of votes for each office will be submitted to the Secretary-Treasure for placement into the record.
+The tabulation of votes for each office will be submitted to the Administrator for placement into the record.

 SECTION V – DUTIES